-The main way to EDC the light is the pocket clip, which attaches on the tail with two allen screws.
+The main way to EDC the light is the pocket clip, which attaches to the tail with two Allen screws.
 This is one of those “cut” clips, not a stamped steel clip.

 It’s quite rigid.
 Coupled with the texture of the body, you may have to spread open the mouth of the clip in order to get the light onto your pocket.

 The clip isn’t bent – it’s cut into the “usual” pattern.
 The mouth isn’t very big

 Like most lights in this category, the clip screw holes go completely through the tail.
 The screws don’t, though.

 The F1 is powered by a single 18350 cell.
 A cell is not included, and I tested with a couple of different cells.
 The cell will be of utmost importance to your use of the light, since the DrJones H17fx is a FET on the highest mode, and will make full use of the current a cell can provide.

 A flat or button-top cell will work.
 Protected or unprotected will work, too, but a flat top unprotected cell is going to be your best option.

 The cell can be placed into the light from head or tail, but as I said above, tail removal will not be the best choice due to how the clip hits the higher spots of the body.
 Also when you’re changing the cell make sure it’s the body tube you’re removing from the head, and not the cooling fins being removed from the head.
 The parts aren’t bound together (which is good!)